 Brand the Company or the Players?

-It makes me wonder, is it better idea to brand your company as an expert or to encourage your employees to create their own personal brands that empower you?
+It makes me wonder, is it a better idea to brand your company as an expert or to encourage your employees to create their own personal brands that empower you?

 Unfortunately for you, all you can do is take a Xanax for your fears and get over it.
 Any intelligent employee worth keeping is going to find a way to brand themselves and it’s in your business’s best interest to help them.

-The dangers of public employees are obvious – they’re exposed to poaching, it can be harder to keep them on staff (that’s a sign of your failure, not theirs), and it will come as a bigger hit to your company should they ever decided to leave.
+The dangers of public employees are obvious – they’re exposed to poaching, it can be harder to keep them on staff (that’s a sign of your failure, not theirs), and it will come as a bigger hit to your company should they ever decide to leave.
 But the fact is, the value they bring to your company far outweighs any negatives.

 For a company, allowing employees to create their own worth, gives them increased motivation to succeed.
 It makes them more invested in the entire operation.
 They’ll work harder cause there’s more at stake.
 Even with my pitiful little The Lisa brand, I know that every day I have to blog/write/say something that has importance.
 I can’t show up and write low-quality stuff because I know people are watching and it will hurt my brand if I do.